mkmk88/ci40-weather-station/README.md

  $ awa_clientd --bootstrap coaps://deviceserver.flowcloud.systems:15684 --endPointName WeatherStationDevice --certificate=/root/certificate.crt --ipcPort 12345 -p7000 -d
 ```

-Then you have to provide IPSO object definitions, to do so please run `clientObjectsDefine.sh` script from `scripts` folder (make sure Awa client deamon is working!).
+Then you have to provide IPSO object definitions, to do so please run `clientObjectsDefine.sh` script from `scripts` folder (make sure the AWA LwM2M Client Daemon is working!).

 ```bash
  $ ./clientObjectsDefine.sh